-The article applies to products: Cloud Call Center
+The article is related to products: Cloud Call Center

-What you see as an error is the last SIP Provider that comes from the provider when the call ends.
-The call can be conditionally divided into 6 stages:
+What you see as an error is the last SIP response that comes from the SIP provider at the end of the call.
+The call can be roughly divided into 6 stages:

-1. We send the supplier a request to make a call (called an INVITE)
+1. We send a call request to the SIP provider (the so-called INVITE)

-3. We get SIP 100 (the provider told us that the connection between oki-toki and the provider was successfully completed)
+3. We receive SIP 100 (The SIP provider has informed us that the connection between oki-toki and the SIP provider is successfully made)

-- Initially, the provider will try to call the customer.
-And as soon as it starts, it will send us SIP 100.
-If it does not get through during the call, then the last SIP Provider will be exactly SIP18X: No answer (SIP 180 or SIP 183).
+- The SIP provider will initially try to call the customer.
+As soon as it starts, it will send us a SIP 100.
+If it doesn’t reach within the call time, the last SIP answer will be exactly SIP18X: No response (SIP 180 or SIP 183).

-- Further. sometimes Busy (SIP 486), although in today's world of multi-line communication, this happens less and less.
+- Next, there may be Busy (SIP 486), although in the modern world of multi-channel communication this is happening less and less often.

-- Most often, if something is wrong, then some kind of communication error corresponds to this (403, 404, 503, 486, 480, and so on), then it will be the last response.
-(Note: nothing can be said about the quality of the connection from the SIP Provider.)
+- Most often if something is wrong, some communication error (403, 404, 503, 486, 480 and so on) corresponds to it, and it will be the last answer.
+(Note: the SIP response does not tell us anything about the quality of communication.)

-- If the client picks up the phone, then his last SIP Provider will be SIP 200.
+- If the customer picks up the phone, then his last SIP response will be SIP 200.

-5. In case of a successful connection (SIP 200), the communication provider informs us that the subscriber has picked up the phone (in sip telephony this is called connect)
+5. In case of successful connection (SIP 200), the SIP communication provider informs us that the subscriber has picked up the phone (in SIP telephony this is called “connect”)

-6. At the end of the conversation, in the technical log of the call, we can determine the party that ended the call.
-Termination on the Oki-Toki side is referred to as kill and termination on the supplier or subscriber side is finish.
+6. When finishing the conversation, in the technical log of the call we can determine the side that ended the call.
+The ending from the Oki-Toki side is marked as “kill”, and the ending from the SIP provider or subscriber side is “finish”.

 That’s all you need to know to get started.

-SIP Providers when calling are not Oki-Toki messages (or errors), but the latest responses from the supplier and only he can accurately name the exact reason for their appearance as a result of the call;
+SIP responses during calls are not Oki-Toki messages (or errors), but the latest responses from your SIP provider and they alone can accurately pinpoint their exact cause as a result of the call.

-There is a reason why we reject the call with an error – this is SIP9XX – or Direction blocked.
-An error occurs when the operator makes a call to a number with a prefix that is not registered in the allowed directions of the connected SIP gateway (provider);
+There is a reason why we flag a call with an error and that’s the SIP9XX – often stated as “Route blocked”.
+This error occurs when an agent attempts to make a call to a number prefixed that is not specified in the allowed directions of the connected SIP gateway (SIP provider).

-SIP Providers report the state of the connection and do not contain information about its quality.
+Although SIP responses provide information about the connection’s status, they do not contain information about its quality.